byteduck/duckOS/README.md

 - A semicomplete dynamically-linked c standard library for programs
 - Dynamic linking with shared libraries
 - A Bochs/Qemu/VirtualBox/Multiboot video driver (640x480x32bpp)
+- A filesystem called SocketFS that allows processes to open a socket by creating a file in `/sock/` that other processes can then read and write to using a defined packet struct

 ### Services